Food and reflux pain

 It is important to note however, that these foods will not worsen vomiting, and so it is not necessary to avoid them in a ‘happy chucker’.

-Well tolerated first solids include baby rice, kumara and pumpkin.
+Well tolerated first solids include baby rice (please check the ingredients as some brands of rice cereals, contains milk products), kumara and pumpkin.
 Here are a couple of Feeding Guidelines that provide sensible plans for introducing solids to a baby with reflux if the foods listed on this page likely to cause problems are introduced later and with caution: Starting Solids from heathed.govt.nz and Solid Foods – Advice and Support from Kariclub.

 Breastfeeding and the mother’s diet